Ilonaeruzhava/rsschool-cv/cv.md

 >- Working with Big Data.
 >- Using the CRM system to import data.
 >- Suggesting the usage of extra column for additional settings which led to importing 22% more of usefull data
 >- Being in top 3 most productive employees

 >#### **QA intern**
 >A1QA *February - July 2022*
 >
 >- Working on different projects: desktop, web.
-Using different tools to perform testing on separate modules.
+Using such tools as Devtools, Fiddler to perform testing on separate modules.
 Creating documentation for each tested module.

 >#### **Team waitress**
 >Carnival Cruise Lines *2013-2021*